Glossary

 What is the difference between a reframe and a punch-in?

-A punch-in is one specific type of reframe — the standard center crop applied to a landscape frame to produce a portrait output.
-Reframe is the broader term covering any technique that adapts 16:9 content to 9:16 format: punch-ins, split-screen layouts, blurred-background fills, letterbox formats with custom backgrounds, and face-tracking dynamic crops.
-All punch-ins are reframes; not all reframes are punch-ins.
+A punch-in is one kind of reframe — the plain center crop that turns a landscape frame into a portrait one.
+Reframe is the umbrella term for any technique that adapts 16:9 to 9:16: punch-ins, split-screen layouts, blurred-background fills, letterbox formats with a custom background, and face-tracking crops.
+Every punch-in is a reframe; most reframes are not punch-ins.

 Does reframing count as uniquification for Content ID?